xing/hops/packages/cli/readme.md

 ```

 ## Very basic example app
-To try out the [minimum installation described above](#minimum-installation-for-any-project), create a main.js file in the root folder of your project and put the following code in there:
+To try out the [minimum installation described above](#minimum-installation-for-any-project), create an index.js file in the root folder of your project and put the following code in there:

 ``` js
 export default function (req, res, next) {